 The learner can choose the amount they want to borrow up to the maximum available.
 This is then put towards the fees charged by the learning provider.
 The maximum they can borrow is £300.

-Learning providers may charge more than the maximum loan available, and the learner will have been made aware of this.
-Learners are required to self-fund any difference between their Advanced Learner Loans and their course fee, which must be arranged with their learning provider.
+Learning providers may charge more than the maximum loan available.
+The learner will need to self-fund any difference between their loan and their course fee.

 Number of loans a learner can get